Emblaze/Google-IT-Automation-with-Python-Professional-Certificate/Google IT Automation with Python.md

 Let's make a new change to our all_checkcs.py script and then try this command out.
 We'll add another message to the user to say that everything is okay when the check is successful and then exit with 0 instead of 1.

-Okay, we've made the change.
+We've made the change.
 Let's now save it and check out what git diff shows us.
 Again, this format is equivalent to the **diff -u** output that we saw earlier.
 In this case, we see that the only change is the extra lines that we've added.
 If our change was bigger and included several files, we could pass a file by parameter to see the differences relevant to that specific file instead of all the files at the same time.

 Something else we can do to review changes before adding them is to use the **-p flag** with the **git add** command.
 When we use this flag, git will show us the change being added and ask us if we want to stage it or not.
 This way we can detect if there's any changes that we don't want to commit.